 So here’s the 2019 one.
 To be fair, it might give you some ideas about where to go (and where to avoid?) for 2020…

-It’s nearly time for Christmas shopping, so I’ve put together this list of gifts for travel lovers, which would also work for birthdays and special occasions all year round to be honest.
+I’ve put together this list of gifts for travel lovers.
 As someone who loves travel, I’d be made up with any of these things.
 In fact, I already have quite a few of them, so I can vouch that they actually are nice things to have.

 Before you settle in to peruse my travel-themed present ideas, I just want to assure you that this list does not contain scratch maps, novelty passport cases or any other useless stuff that’s been done to death… Enjoy!